-- Provide safe, competent, evidenced-based nursing care utilizing critical thinking skills and the nursing process. - 2.
-Apply principles of safety to provide safe nursing care in a variety of healthcare settings. - Communicate effectively to establish trusting interpersonal relationships with individuals, families, and members of the interdisciplinary team. - Collaborate with clients, families, and members of the interdisciplinary team to facilitate client education and self-care. - Function as an advocate for patients and families with respect for their inherent worth and dignity. - Apply principles of leadership and management to provide individualized holistic nursing care to individuals and families. - Practice accountability when providing care to clients and families.
+- 1. Provide safe, competent, evidenced-based nursing care utilizing critical thinking skills and the nursing process. - 2.
+Apply principles of safety to provide safe nursing care in a variety of healthcare settings. - 3.
+Communicate effectively to establish trusting interpersonal relationships with individuals, families, and members of the interdisciplinary team. - 4.
+Collaborate with clients, families, and members of the interdisciplinary team to facilitate patient education and self-care. - 5.
+Function as an advocate for patients and families with respect for their inherent worth and dignity. - 6.
+Apply principles of leadership and management to provide individualized holistic nursing care to individuals and families. - 7.
+Practice accountability when providing care to patient and families.